yonkahlon/Zenject/README.md

 }
 ```

-PostInject injection works very similar to constructor injection.
-The PostInject methods are called after all other dependencies have been resolved, and can be used to execute initialization logic.
-Unlike constructor injection, PostInject methods can make use of any fields that are marked as [Inject] because all other injection methods are guaranteed to have completed before the PostInject methods are called.
+Method Inject injection works very similar to constructor injection.
+The methods marked with [Inject] are called after all other dependencies have been resolved, and can be used to execute initialization logic.
+Unlike constructor injection, Inject methods can make use of any fields that are marked as [Inject] because all other injection methods are guaranteed to have completed before the Inject methods are called.

-You may also pass dependencies in as parameters to the PostInject method similar to how constructor injection works.
+You may also pass dependencies in as parameters to the inject method similar to how constructor injection works.

-Note that there can be any number of PostInject methods.
+Note that there can be any number of inject methods.
 In this case, they are called in the order of Base class to Derived class.
-This can be useful to avoid the need to forward many dependencies from derived classes to the base class via constructor parameters, while also guaranteeing that the base class PostInject completes first, just like how constructors work.
+This can be useful to avoid the need to forward many dependencies from derived classes to the base class via constructor parameters, while also guaranteeing that the base class inject methods complete first, just like how constructors work.

+You can also generally assume that the dependencies that you receive via inject methods have themselves been injected.
+This can be important if you use inject methods to perform some basic initialization, so that the objects have been properly initialized for use in any methods they are injected into.

-Using [PostInject] to inject dependencies is the recommended approach for MonoBehaviours, since MonoBehaviours cannot have constructors.
+Using [Inject] methods to inject dependencies is the recommended approach for MonoBehaviours, since MonoBehaviours cannot have constructors.

 **Recommendations**

-* Best practice is to prefer constructor injection or [PostInject] injection to field or property injection.
+* Best practice is to prefer constructor injection or method injection to field or property injection.
-    * Constructor/[PostInject] injection forces the dependency to only be resolved once, at class creation, which is usually what you want.
+    * Constructor/Method injection forces the dependency to only be resolved once, at class creation, which is usually what you want.
 In most cases you don't want to expose a public property for your initial dependencies because this suggests that it's open to changing.
     * Constructor injection guarantees no circular dependencies between classes, which is generally a bad thing to do.
-You can do this however using [PostInject] or field injection if necessary.
+You can do this however using method injection or field injection if necessary.
-    * Constructor/[PostInject] injection is more portable for cases where you decide to re-use the code without a DI framework such as Zenject.
+    * Constructor/Method injection is more portable for cases where you decide to re-use the code without a DI framework such as Zenject.
 You can do the same with public properties but it's more error prone (it's easier to forget to initialize one field and leave the object in an invalid state)
-    * Finally, Constructor/[PostInject] injection makes it clear what all the dependencies of a class are when another programmer is reading the code.
+    * Finally, Constructor/Method injection makes it clear what all the dependencies of a class are when another programmer is reading the code.
 They can simply look at the parameter list of the method.

 ## <a id="bind-methods"></a>Bind Methods